Floricienta: Background

 At the end of the first season, the show has a big twist.

-Federico, after realizing that his girlfriend Delfina was lying to him all the time, leaves her at the church during their wedding and goes to Flor.
-He then dies in an accident while saving Máximo Calderón de la Hoya, who then gives his Body to Federico's soul.
+Federico, after realizing that his fiancée Delfina was lying to him all the time, leaves her at the church during their wedding and goes to Flor.
+He then dies in an accident while saving Máximo Calderón de la Hoya, who then body swap to Federico's soul.
 In the second season, Flor falls in love with Máximo and they get married in the end.
 They have three children and a very strong love that came from the part of Fede inside Max.